ABOUT

 What I'm Building Now

+The same pattern continues: building financing and institutional architectures that move capital and legitimacy to the people closest to the problem.
 At 500 Global, I built the Sustainable Growth practice — bringing private-sector capital into climate, development, and security across the economies the global financial system has historically priced out.
 Public-private coalitions that move capital where the order of capital hasn't reached, and prove that blended finance can deliver sovereign-scale outcomes for dignity.

 Alongside that work, I chair Girls Not Brides: The Global Partnership to End Child Marriage, serve as a trustee of Women for Women International, and serve as a Lancet-Georgetown Commissioner on Faith, Trust and Health — the first global initiative centering the role of faith in rebuilding trust in health systems, bringing together 27 commissioners from across all six WHO regions to produce a landmark report.